 I'm the author of A Dash of Daring: Carmel Snow and Her Life in Fashion, Art, and Letters, a biography of the legendary editor-in-chief of Harper's Bazaar (1934-1958), which was published by Atria Books in 2005 and Simon & Schuster UK the following year.

-That said, I'm also currently working on another biography, as well!
-This subject of this one is a secret for now.
+I'm also working on another biography (the subject of which is secret, for now).
 I'm thrilled to have been awarded a Leon Levy Fellowship to research this project at the Center for the History of Collecting at the Frick Art Research Library, The Frick Collection, New York City, over the summer and fall of 2019.

 Paris Was Ours: 32 Writers Reflect on the City of Light (2011) -- now in its 7th printing! -- examines the transformative effect of living in the French capital, something I've done recurrently over the years.
 The Beatles Are Here: 50 Years After The Band Arrived in America, Writers, Musicians, and Other Fans Remember was inspired by a photograph of me -- screaming, of course -- that ran in The New York Times when a certain band came to town, with ecstatic multitudes in its wake.

 My earliest books were on design, including monographs on two famous European industrial designers, Jean Prouvé and Eileen Gray, (both published by Chronicle Books as part of its Compact Design series).

 - Leon Levy Fellowship, Center for the History of Collecting, Frick Art Reference Library, The Frick Collection / Summer - Fall 2019